kuzudb/kuzu-blog/src/content/post/2023-01-12-what-every-gdbms-should-do.md

 from the above feature set.
-One can think of the dataset and workloads of these applications as the "beyond relational/SQL" datasets/workloads, which often require modeling and querying in a graph-based DBMS, and we want Kùzu to excel in and represent the state-of-art in this feature set!
+One can think of the dataset and workloads of these applications as the "beyond relational/SQL" datasets/workloads, which often require modeling and querying in a graph-based DBMS, and we want Kuzu to excel in and represent the state-of-art in this feature set!

-## Kùzu as a GDBMS for Graph Data Science Pipelines
+## Kuzu as a GDBMS for Graph Data Science Pipelines

-Finally, let me tell you a little bit about a particular application domain we are currently excited about and we want to see Kùzu used in: graph data science in the python ecosystem!
+Finally, let me tell you a little bit about a particular application domain we are currently excited about and we want to see Kuzu used in: graph data science in the python ecosystem!
 This figure from my CIDR slides describes this vision pictorially:

 <Image src="/img/2023-01-12-what-every-gdbms-should-do/kuzu-as-gdbms-of-gds.png" width="600" />